rstudio/pins-r/README.md

 ### Pin

-There are two main ways pin a resource:
+There are two main ways to pin a resource:

   - Pin a remote file with `pin(url)`.
 This will download the file and make it available in a local cache: